zboxfs/zbox-android/README.md

 # Sample Android App

-[Treno] is a sample Android app using ZboxFS.
+[Treno] is a sample Android app using this package.
+It shows how to use [ZboxFS] to build a Content Provider and save app data securely and privately.

 # How to Build